apache/shenyu-website/content/en/projects/shenyu/data-sync/index.md

 ![Zookeeper Node Design](https://yu199195.github.io/images/soul/soul-zookeeper.png)

-`ShenYu` writes the configuration information to the zookeeper node,and it is meticulously designed.
+`Apache ShenYu` writes the configuration information to the zookeeper node,and it is meticulously designed.
 If you want to learn more about the code implementation, refer to the source code `ZookeeperSyncDataService`.

 ### WebSocket Synchronization

 The mechanism of `websocket` and `zookeeper` is similar,when the gateway and the `shenyu-admin` establish a `websocket` connection,`shenyu-admin` will push all data at once,it will automatically push incremental data to `shenyu-web` through `websocket` when configured data changes

-When we use websocket synchronization,pay attention to reconnect after disconnection,which also called keep heartbeat.`ShenYu` uses `java-websocket` ,a third-party library,to connect to `websocket`.
+When we use websocket synchronization,pay attention to reconnect after disconnection,which also called keep heartbeat.`Apache ShenYu` uses `java-websocket` ,a third-party library,to connect to `websocket`.
 If you want to learn more about the code implementation, refer to the source code `WebsocketSyncDataService`.

 ### Http Long Polling